 The number of mosquito population varies according to seasonal variations.
-During favourable periods when the size of the mosquito population increases, the potential for dengue infection in the humans also increases.
-The potential for the dengue transmission requires the following four factors: 1) a number of susceptible humans, 2) a number of mosquitoes, 3) virus transmission potential, and 4) a suitable climate.
+During favorable periods, when the size of the mosquito population increases, the potential for dengue infection in the humans also increases.
+The potential for the dengue transmission requires the following four factors: (1) a number of susceptible humans, (2) a number of mosquitoes, (3) virus transmission potential, and (4) a suitable climate.

 The temperature plays a significant role in the dengue transmission and influences the dynamic modelling of vector-host interaction.
-The most suitable temperature for the dengue transmission is 28.7°C. Rainfall provides breeding sites for the mosquitoes to hatch and develop into the adult stage.
+The most suitable temperature for the dengue transmission is 28.9 °C. Rainfall provides breeding sites for the mosquitoes to hatch and develop into the adult stage.
 Both factors have a significant impact to the mosquito population and the dengue transmission dynamics.
-Our simulations confirm the impact of climate to dengue transmission is significant and suggest that the greatest potential of dengue transmission in Thailand occur in June to August which average temperature is 28-29°C in the mid of rainy season.
-The mosquito population reach the peak three months before the peak of infection in mosquito human.
-This study provides how the transmission of dengue affected by climate especially temperature and seasonal variations.
+Our simulations confirm the impact of climate to dengue transmission is significant and suggest that the greatest potential of dengue transmission in Thailand occur in June to August which average temperature is 28-29 °C in the mid of rainy season.
+The mosquito population reach their peak three months before the peak of infection of mosquito and human.
+This study shows the impacts of climate especially temperature and seasonal variation to the transmission of dengue virus.